-How to Visit Neuschwanstein and Hohenschwangau Castles Solo
+How to Visit the Neuschwanstein and Hohenschwangau Castles

 Want to visit Neuschwanstein and Hohenschwangau Castles solo in breathtaking Bavaria?
-Here is my complete guide on how to get the best castle touring experience as a solo over 40 traveler, including where to stay, transportation, and other hot tips.
+Here is my complete guide on how to get the best castle touring experience as a solo traveler 50, including where to stay, transportation, and other hot tips.

 Like this?
 Share it with others!